AmanPriyanshu/Deep-Belief-Networks-in-PyTorch/README.md

 dbn.train_DBN(dataset)
 ```

 The above code saves the trained model through the `savefile` argument.
-To load the dataset use the following code: